LaansDole/in-a-nutshell/README.md

 - This repository contains my learning journey for Shell Scripting and other nerdy customizations.
 - Disclaimer: It is a bit tricky to setup my configuration on UNIX/Linux, I would suggest to follow the guide and only copy my aliases
 ## Pre-requisites
-- `.zshrc` file and `shellcheck-stable` directory must be in the same directory
+- `.zshrc` file and `shellcheck-stable` directory must be in the same directory [Optional]
-- You must allow `shellcheck-stable` to be run on MacOS, otherwise the system will prevent you from running it
+- You must allow `shellcheck-stable` to be run on MacOS, otherwise the system will prevent you from running it [Optional]
 - For macOS, you must have `Homebrew` installed
 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"